 Dizzy also advocated lowering the income tax by instituting a national lottery.
 He wanted to legalize playing the numbers, since millions of dollars were already being spent on them daily anyway.
 He was ahead of the curve—New Hampshire passed the very first state-operated lottery in the U.S. in 1964, just months before Dizzy called for a national one.

-Here are a few more planks in the Gillespie platform (The quotes are from his autobiography, To Be or Not to Bop, or from an article published in the November 5, 1964 issue of Down Beat):
+Here are a few more planks in the Dizzy for President platform (The quotes are from his autobiography, To Be or Not to Bop, or from an article published in the November 5, 1964 issue of Down Beat):

 - On battling discrimination through education: “They don’t teach the kids about the dignity of all men everywhere… I say education, yes; but the white people are the ones who should be educated into how to treat every man.”